Coding-Enhanced Cooperative Jamming for Secret Communication: The MIMO Case: SD-based Low-complexity Precoder Design for the MIMO Case

-where $\bm A = \bm A_1 + \bm A_2$.
-Though (\ref{R1_s_k2_max2}) is convex, as shown in \cite{xu2022achievable2}, it is extremely time-consuming to solve (\ref{R1_s_k2_max2}) using general tools.
-Hence, we propose to solve it using the SD technique.
-Since ${\hat {\bm H}}_2^H {\hat {\bm H}}_2$ and $\bm G_2^H \bm G_2$ are both positive semi-definite, they can be simultaneously diagonalized as
+which is convex and can thus be optimally solved using some standard tools like the interior-point method.
+However, the presence of log-determinant terms in the objective function makes it extremely time-consuming \cite{xu2022sd}.
+Hence, we propose to solve it using again the SD technique.